Benchmarks & Industry Insights

 Optimization playbook: Step-by-step to lower CPM without sacrificing quality

-SaaS growth teams often lose time and budget coordinating between paid media specialists, outbound teams, and creative freelancers, while prospects experience fragmented messaging and rising impression costs.
-This framework simplifies the loop of auditing, testing, and documenting performance to remove coordination overhead and regain pricing control.
+SaaS growth teams often lose time and budget coordinating between paid media specialists, outbound teams, and creative freelancers.
+Prospects get fragmented messaging and rising impression costs.
+An allbound framework simplifies the loop of auditing, testing, and documenting performance to remove coordination overhead and regain pricing control.

 Implementation timeline:

-• Days 1–2: Audit relevance scores and audience overlap, pause underperformers, and launch two fresh creatives.
+• Days 1-3: Audit relevance scores and audience overlap, pause underperformers, launch two fresh creatives, and expand targeting with Advantage+ placements.

-• Week 3: Compare AI-driven versus manual campaigns and allocate 70% of spend to the better-performing approach.
+• Week 3-4: Compare AI-driven versus manual campaigns, allocate more spend to the better-performing approach, and establish ongoing weekly creative sprints with monthly audience reviews.

 Here's how to execute each step: